OceanStreamIO/oceanstream/README.md

-# oceanstream
+# OceanStream

-## How to install
+## How to Install

 ### Prerequisites

-- **Python 3.9**: Ensure you have Python 3.9 installed.
+- **Python 3.9**: Ensure Python 3.9 is installed on your system.

 ### Setup

-If you wish to contribute you can clone the OceanStream repository dev branch.
-We recommend cloning from the dev branch as it contains the latest development changes:
+To contribute, clone the OceanStream repository's dev branch, which contains the latest development changes:

     git clone -b dev https://github.com/OceanStreamIO/oceanstream.git

-After cloning, navigate to the oceanstream directory:
+Navigate to the oceanstream directory:

     cd oceanstream

-From here, you can install dependencies, run tests, or start development!
-All pull requests should be directed to the dev branch.
+Now, you can install dependencies, run tests, or start development!
+Direct all pull requests to the dev branch.

-### Using conda/mamba
+### Using Conda/Mamba

- - Create a virtual environment to use the package:
+- **Create a virtual environment to use the package:**
-    ```bash

     conda env create -f environment.yml

-    ```
-An environment with all neceseray packages is created with the name `oceanstream`.
-To use:
+This command creates an environment named `oceanstream`.
+To activate it:

     conda activate oceanstream

- - Create a virtual environment to contribute to the package:
+- **Create a virtual environment to contribute to the package:**
-    ```bash

     conda env create -f environment-dev.yml

-    ```
-An environment with all neceseray packages is created with the name `oceanstream`.
-To use:
+Again, activate the environment with:

     conda activate oceanstream

-### Using pip
+### Using Pip

-1. Create a virtual environment:
+1. **Create a Virtual Environment:**
-    ```bash

     python -m venv .venv

-    ```
-    This command creates a virtual environment in the `.venv` directory.
+This command creates a virtual environment in the `.venv` directory using Python 3.9.
-    The virtual environment should use Python 3.9.

-- **Example using `pyenv`**:
+- **Example using `pyenv`:**

-    - If you're using `pyenv`, you can install Python 3.9 with:
+    - Install Python 3.9 with `pyenv`:
-    ```bash

         pyenv install 3.9
-    ```

-    - Navigate to Your Project Directory:
+    - Navigate to your project directory:
-    ```bash

         cd /path/to/your/project_directory
-    ```

-    - Using the Python 3.9 executable managed by `pyenv`, create the virtual environment:
+    - Create the virtual environment using the Python 3.9 executable managed by `pyenv`:
-    ```bash

         ~/.pyenv/versions/3.9/bin/python -m venv .venv
-    ```

-2. Activate the virtual environment:
+2. **Activate the Virtual Environment:**

-Note: In this context, `<venv_directory>` refers to `.venv`.
-* On Linux and MacOS
+- On Linux and MacOS:

-    ```bash
-    source <venv_directory>/bin/activate
+    source .venv/bin/activate

-    ```
-* On Windows:
+- On Windows:

-    ```bash
-    # In cmd.exe
+    .venv\Scripts\activate.bat  # In cmd.exe
-    <venv_directory>\Scripts\activate.bat
-    # In PowerShell
+    .venv\Scripts\Activate.ps1  # In PowerShell
-    <venv_directory>\Scripts\Activate.ps1
-    ```

-3. Install the dependencies:
+3. **Install the Dependencies:**

-3.1 Install to use the package:
+- To use the package:
-    ```bash

     pip install -r requirements.txt
-    ```

-3.2 Install to contribute to the package:
+- To contribute to the package:

-    ```bash
-    pip install -r requirements-dev.txt # only for development needs
+    pip install -r requirements-dev.txt
-    ```

-## Running pre-commit locally
+## Running Pre-Commit Locally

-### Installation:
+### Installation

-First, you need to install the pre-commit tool.
-You can do this using pip:
+Install the pre-commit tool using pip:

     pip install pre-commit

-### Installing the Git Hook Scripts:
+### Installing the Git Hook Scripts

-Navigate to your repository where the .pre-commit-config.yaml file is located.
-Install the Git hook scripts with the following command:
+Navigate to your repository where the `.pre-commit-config.yaml` file is located.
+Install the Git hook scripts with:

     pre-commit install

-This command installs the pre-commit script in your .git/hooks/ directory, allowing it to run automatically before each commit.

-### Running pre-commit:
+### Running Pre-Commit

-With everything set up, pre-commit will now run automatically every time you attempt to make a commit.
-If any of the hooks fail, the commit will be blocked, and you'll be prompted to fix the issues before committing again.
+Pre-commit will now run automatically every time you attempt to make a commit.
+If any hooks fail, the commit will be blocked, and you'll be prompted to fix the issues before committing again.

-If you wish to manually run all hooks against all the files to see what might fail in advance, use:
+To manually run all hooks against all the files, use:

     pre-commit run --all-files

-### Updating Hooks:
+### Updating Hooks

-As hooks receive updates or if the configuration in .pre-commit-config.yaml changes, you can update your hooks to the latest versions with:
+To update your hooks to the latest versions, use:

     pre-commit autoupdate

-### Skipping Hooks:
+### Skipping Hooks

-If, for some reason, you need to bypass the hooks for a particular commit, you can use the -n or --no-verify option:
+To bypass the hooks for a particular commit, use the `-n` or `--no-verify` option:

     git commit -m "Your commit message" -n

-### Uninstalling pre-commit:
+### Uninstalling Pre-Commit

-If you decide to stop using pre-commit or need to reinstall it, you can uninstall the Git hook scripts with:
+To uninstall the Git hook scripts, use:

     pre-commit uninstall

-With the configuration file already in the repository, setting up pre-commit is straightforward.
-It ensures that all contributors to the repo maintain a consistent code quality and adhere to the defined guidelines.

-## Building documentation locally
+## Building Documentation Locally

 ### Prerequisites

-Ensure you have Python and pip (Python package installer) installed on your system.
+Ensure Python and pip are installed on your system.

 ### Steps

-1. Install Sphinx:
+1. **Install Sphinx:**

-    Install Sphinx using pip.
-This is a one-time setup step.

     pip install sphinx

-2. Navigate to Your Project's docs Directory:
+2. **Navigate to Your Project's docs Directory:**

-    Open a terminal (or Command Prompt on Windows) and navigate to the docs directory of your project.
+    cd /path/to/your/docs_directory

-3. Build the Documentation:
+3. **Build the Documentation:**

-    For Linux/Mac:
+- For Linux/Mac:

     make html

-    For Windows:
+- For Windows:

     make.bat html

-    This command will generate the HTML documentation in the build/html directory within your docs folder.
+This command will generate the HTML documentation in the `build/html` directory within your docs folder.